 Green and Yellow: Advanced with a lot of fall line trails.

 The course was built in 1973 and then redesigned by designer Gary Roger Baird in 1988.
 The entire course is heavily wooded and features an abundance of wildlife such as deer, geese and wild turkey.
-Each year Montgomery Bell is host to The Dogwood Classic.
+Each year Montgomery Bell is host to The Dogwood Classic in the spring.

 Baker’s Cemetery Trail — 0.8 Miles — Natural Surface — Easy Moderate